 The symptoms of familial hypertrophic cardiomyopathy are variable, even within the same family.
 Many affected individuals have no symptoms.
 Other people with familial hypertrophic cardiomyopathy may experience chest pain; shortness of breath, especially with physical exertion; a sensation of fluttering or pounding in the chest (palpitations); lightheadedness; dizziness; and fainting.

 While most people with familial hypertrophic cardiomyopathy are symptom-free or have only mild symptoms, this condition can have serious consequences.
 It can cause abnormal heart rhythms (arrhythmias) that may be life threatening.
 People with familial hypertrophic cardiomyopathy have an increased risk of sudden death, even if they have no other symptoms of the condition.
 A small number of affected individuals develop potentially fatal heart failure, which may require heart transplantation.

-Familial hypertrophic cardiomyopathy affects an estimated 1 in 500 people worldwide.
+Familial hypertrophic cardiomyopathy affects an estimated 1 in 200 people worldwide.
 It is the most common genetic heart disease in the United States.
 The familial form of hypertrophic cardiomyopathy accounts for more than half of cases.

-Mutations in one of several genes can cause familial hypertrophic cardiomyopathy; the most commonly involved genes are MYH7, MYBPC3, TNNT2, and TNNI3.
-Other genes, including some that have not been identified, may also be involved in this condition.
+Variants (also known as mutations) in one of several genes can cause familial hypertrophic cardiomyopathy; the most commonly involved genes are MYH7, MYBPC3, TNNT2, and TNNI3.
+Other genes may also be involved in this condition, including some that have not been identified.

 The protein produced from the MYH7 gene, called cardiac beta (β)-myosin heavy chain, is the major component of the thick filament in sarcomeres.
 The protein produced from the MYBPC3 gene, cardiac myosin binding protein C, associates with the thick filament, providing structural support and helping to regulate muscle contractions.